ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 The new storage has the following features and capabilities:

--  [Provider Managed encryption for data-at-rest](block-file-storage-encryption-rest.html).
-All {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} will automatically be provisioned as encrypted at no additional charge.
+- [Provider-managed encryption for data-at-rest](block-file-storage-encryption-rest.html).
+All {{site.data.keyword.filestorage_short}} volumes are automatically provisioned as encrypted at no additional charge.
 - 10 IOPS per GB tier option.
-A new tier has been added to the Endurance type {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} to support the most demanding workloads.
+A new tier has been added to the Endurance type {{site.data.keyword.filestorage_short}} to support the most demanding workloads.
--  All flash-backed storage.  {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with either Endurance or Performance at 2 IOPS per GB or higher with backed by all-flash storage.
+- All flash-backed storage. {{site.data.keyword.filestorage_short}} is provisioned with either Endurance or Performance options at 2 IOPS per GB or higher are backed by all-flash storage.
--  Snapshot and Replication support with {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with either Endurance or Performance.
+- Snapshot and Replication support for {{site.data.keyword.filestorage_short}} provisioned with either Endurance or Performance options.
 - Hourly Billing option added for storage that is planned to be used for less than a full month.
--  Up to 48,000 IOPS for {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with Performance.
+- Up to 48,000 IOPS for {{site.data.keyword.filestorage_short}} provisioned with the Performance type.
 - IOPS rates are adjustable to improve performance in case of seasonal load changes.
 Read more about this feature [here](adjustable-iops.html).
 - Create a new clone of your data with the [{{site.data.keyword.filestorage_short}} Volume Duplication feature](how-to-create-duplicate-volume.html).
-- Storage is expandable in GB increments up to 12 TB on the fly, without the need to create a duplicate or manually migrate data to a larger volume.
+- Storage is expandable in GB increments up to 12 TB immediately, without the need to create a duplicate or manually migrate data to a larger volume.
 Read more about this feature [here](expandable_file_storage.html).

 ## New Mount Point for Encrypted {{site.data.keyword.filestorage_short}} Volumes

 All encrypted {{site.data.keyword.filestorage_short}} volumes provisioned in these data centers have a different mount point than non-encrypted volumes.
-To ensure you are using the correct mount point for both your encrypted and non-encrypted file storage volumes you can view the mount point information in the Volume Details page in the UI as well as access the correct mountpoint via an API call:  `SoftLayer_Network_Storage::getNetworkMountAddress()`.
+To ensure you're using the correct mount point for both your encrypted and non-encrypted file storage volumes, you can view the mount point information in the **Volume Details** page in the UI and access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.

-Check back here to see when additional data centers have been upgraded and for newly available features and capabilities that are being added for {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}.
+Check back here to see when additional data centers have been upgraded and for new features and capabilities that are being added for {{site.data.keyword.filestorage_short}}.